HTTPArchive/almanac.httparchive.org/src/content/en/2021/structured-data.md

 Beyond these most popular structures, we see an extremely long-tail of relationships, describing all manner of entities, content types and concepts; as niche as `ApartmentComplex > amenityFeature > LocationFeatureSpecification` (0.1% of relationships) and `AutoDealer > department > AutoRepair` (0.04% of relationships) and `MusicEvent > performer > PerformingGroup` (0.01% of relationships).

-We should re-iterate that these types of structures and relationships are likely to be much more common than our data set represents, as we're limited to analysing the 'homepages' of websites.
+We should re-iterate that these types of structures and relationships are likely to be much more common than our data set represents, as we're limited to analyzing the 'homepages' of websites.
 That means that, for example, a website which lists many thousands of individual _apartment complexes_, but does so on 'inner pages', wouldn't be reflected in this data.

 ##### Relationship depth